bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Of course, the idea is that signature will cover all of them simultaneously, but the rules cannot think about that.
 Any kind of cross-input aggregation scheme is going to require an additional consensus soft fork rule.

-Speaker 2: 00:27:49
+Adam Jonas: 00:27:49

 The community didn't feel like it was worth waiting to more fully baked cross-input?

-Speaker 0: 00:27:54
+Pieter Wuille: 00:27:54

-Yeah, I think, so when the discussions around Taproot, which North Signature started, there were a whole lot of ideas and many of them were actively being discussed because there were improvements to Taproot: there was Graftroot, there was Groot, and so forth.
+Yeah, I think, so when the discussions around Taproot, which Schnorr signatures started, there were a whole lot of ideas and many of them were actively being discussed because there were improvements to Taproot: there was Graftroot, there was Groot, and so forth.
 And how those would interact with signature aggregation is kind of unclear because there is a complication here, which is soft fork compatibility.
 So we want the property obviously that a change that introduces cross-input aggregation is a soft fork, and also that things that could be built on top, extensions to the script language later, are a soft fork with respect to signature aggregation already existing.
 And so this isn't a fundamental problem, but it's kind of annoying.